skulptur/react-markdown-generator/README.md

 ## Motivation
-Markdown is meant for humans to type, but isn't so good when you want to abstract certain patterns that often appear in documentation.
+Markdown is meant for humans to type, but isn't any good when you want to abstract certain patterns that often appear in documentation.
 With the functions provided by markdown-fns it is not only possible but also very easy to componentize documentation!

 ## Get started